-KNES 5010 (0-0-0) EC-12 Physical Education Seminar
+KNES 5010 (0-0-0) EC-12 Physical Education Seminar (KNES 4010)

 This required course is designed to help students prepare for the Texas Examinations of Educator Standards (TEXES) for Physical Education EC-12.
 The course will focus on content and sample questions from state authorized preparations manuals.
 Information will also be provided from other state developed resources including Texas Essential Knowledge and Skills (TEKS) Physical Education EC-12.
 Students must score a minimum of 85% on the TEXES practice test at the end of the course in order for the College of Education to allow the student to receive a bar code for the state examination.
+This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
 Fall, Spring, Summer.